Eris is one of the largest known dwarf planets in our solar system. It's about the same size as Pluto but is three times farther from the Sun.

 With a radius of about 722 miles (1,163 kilometers), Eris is about 1/5 the radius of Earth.
 Eris, like Pluto, is a little smaller than Earth's Moon.
 If the Earth were the size of a nickel, Eris would be about as big as a popcorn kernel.

-From an average distance of 6,289,000,000 miles (10,125,000,000 kilometers), Eris is 37.9 astronomical units away from the sun.
-One astronomical unit (abbreviated as AU), is the distance from the sun to Earth.
-From this distance, it takes sunlight 5 hours and 15 minutes to travel from the sun to Eris.
+From an average distance of 6,289,000,000 miles (10,125,000,000 kilometers), Eris is about 68 astronomical units away from the Sun.
+One astronomical unit (abbreviated as AU), is the distance from the Sun to Earth.
+From this distance, it takes sunlight more than nine hours to travel from the Sun to the surface of Eris.

 Orbit and Rotation